Updated May 8, 2023

-Differences Between Java and PHP
+Differences Between Java vs PHP

-Head to Head Comparison between Java and PHP (Infographics)
+Head-to-Head Comparison Between Java vs PHP (Infographics)

-Key Differences between Java and PHP
+Key Differences Between Java vs PHP

 Java vs PHP Comparison Table

-|PHP could not follow this kind of concept; it’s simple a server-side scripting language that doesn’t have any binding to follow defined architecture.
+|PHP could not follow this concept; it’s simply a server-side scripting language with no binding to follow defined architecture.

-|Long time PHP didn’t have any reflection concept, but from PHP 5.0 onwards, it has introduced this feature which not that much advance in comparison to Java.|
+|Long time PHP didn’t have any reflection concept, but from PHP 5.0 onwards, it introduced this feature which is not that advanced compared to Java.

-|PHP page loading speed is always higher than Java, as PHP engine doesn’t take a big load like JSP engine.
-So that whereas complex logic requires some public viewable data organization prefers to use PHP.
+|PHP page loading speed is always higher than Java, as the PHP engine doesn’t take a big load like the JSP engine.
+So that whereas complex logic requires some publicly viewable data, the organization prefers to use PHP.

-PHP is always a low-cost investment, so it is always preferable for a small organization to start one simple web page, which helps them start their initial business.
-After clouding came into the market, especially like AWS, which also provides a lot of options to minimize cost on using Java platform, attract small or starting organizations, and use Java platform at minimum cost and give best services.
+PHP is always a low-cost investment, so it is always preferable for a small organization to start a straightforward web page, which helps them start their initial business.
+Clouding came into the market, especially AWS, which provides many options to minimize the cost of using the Java platform, attract small or starting organizations, and use the Java platform at minimum cost and give the best services.

 This has been a guide to Java vs PHP.
 Here we have discussed Java vs PHP head-to-head comparison, key differences, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –